You may know conscious breath work, or pranayama, can help manage pelvic pain. But how?

 Pain is directly affected by the autonomic nervous system.
-Think of the two arms of the nervous system—sympathetic and parasympathetic—as the gas and the break.
+Think of the two arms of the nervous system—sympathetic and parasympathetic—as the gas and the brake.

 If we are experiencing pain, our sympathetic nervous system (fight-flight-freeze response) acts as the gas.